-Consider this scenario: you have spent months, even years, developing your very own invention and you are finally ready to share it with the world.
+Consider this scenario: you have spent months, even years, developing your very own invention, and you are finally ready to share it with the world.
 What can you do to prevent others from stealing the rights to your invention?
 Do you know how to ensure that no one else will profit from your idea without your explicit authorization?

 A Non-Disclosure Agreement (NDA), also known as a confidentiality agreement, is a legally binding contract in which the signing parties agree that certain information will remain confidential.
 Inventors and creators can protect their inventions with these agreements.
-They can be used to safeguard many different types of intellectual property, such as patents, copyrights, trademarks and trade secrets.
+They can be used to safeguard many different types of intellectual property, such as patents, copyrights, trademarks, and trade secrets.

-One of the first steps in claiming legal protection for your creation is determining what kind of protection you truly need.
-In most cases, inventions and creations can be protected using patents.
-It is possible, however, that other types of intellectual property would be better suited to your needs.
-“Intellectual property” is an umbrella term referring to various different types of IP such as patents, copyrights, trademarks and trade secrets.
-In order to determine what type of application is appropriate for your invention or creation, you should speak to an experienced IP lawyer.
+One of the first steps in claiming legal protection for your creation is determining the appropriate form of protection for the kind of IP you are seeking to protect.
+“Intellectual property” is an umbrella term referring to various types of IP, such as patents, copyrights, trademarks, and trade secrets.
+In many cases, inventions and creations can be protected using patents.
+It is possible, however, that other types of protection would be better suited to your needs.
+An attorney with years of experience practicing IP law can be extremely valuable in helping you determine what type of application is appropriate for your invention or creation.

 Once you figure out what kind of application to file, you are one step closer to properly safeguarding your intellectual property.